Quadriffis/immortal-millionaire/8 - supplements.md

 On supplement bottles you will often find references to EPA and DHA.
 These are two forms of omega 3 fatty acids.
 Their structure differs and research indicates that their effect differs as well.

 If you plan to take fish oil on a long term basis make sure that you choose a reputable supplement that is adequately purified.
 The fish used to produce the oil may contain toxins like heavy metals (especially if the source fish is high up the food chain) that need to be filtered out.

-[^lithium]: New York Times: [Should we all take a bit of lithium?](https://www.nytimes.com/2014/09/14/opinion/sunday/should-we-all-take-a-bit-of-lithium.html)